relevance/boomstick/README.md

 ![](resources/boom.png)
 #### Mission Statement

-* We provide a VirtualBox image that anyone can download or distribute on a memory stick for Clojure/ClojureScript/Datomic training.
+* Provide a VirtualBox image that anyone can download or distribute on a memory stick for Clojure/ClojureScript/Datomic training.
 * (Lower priority) The same VirtualBox image works well for "beginner